 Personal loans consist of term loans and lines of credit that are non-real estate secured and, as such, have various repayment terms.
-Some of the personal loans are secured by wage assignments and personal property or investments, and others are secured by wage assignments only.
+Some of the personal loans are secured by personal property or investments.

 Commercial loans consist of term loans, operating lines of credit and mortgages to sole proprietors, partnerships and corporations, and have various repayment terms.
 They are secured by various types of collateral, including mortgages on real property, general security agreements, charges on specific equipment, investments, and personal guarantees.